samueleaton/autossh/README.md

 - `kill` - a method to kill autossh
 - `pid` - the autossh process id
 - `host`
+- `localHost` - The host, to which the tunnel applies.
 - `username`
 - `remotePort`
 - `localPort`